nd4pa/hikemap-api/README.md

 # hikemap-api
-REST API that generate hike trips, based on Graphhopper and custom scripts
+REST API that generates hike trips, based on Graphhopper and custom scripts